-Democrats in Congress are calling for new gun control measures after the shooting in Uvalde, Texas.
-But the aftermath of previous mass shootings suggests instead of convincing gun owners that this is the time to enact more restrictions, the idea of new legislation makes them dig their heels in even more.
+A package of reforms moved through Congress shortly after the shooting at an elementary school in Uvalde, Texas, a rarity in recent decades.
+But in the aftermath of previous mass shootings suggests instead of convincing gun owners that this is the time to enact more restrictions, the idea of new legislation makes them dig their heels in even more.
 And it’s not just politics.
 It’s about how gun owners think of guns as “symbols of safety” that someone is trying to take away.

 “Gun control proposals designed to decrease fear have the opposite of their intended effect on those who view guns as symbols of personal safety, increasing rather than decreasing their fears independently of any actual effects on gun violence,” Studdert wrote.
 “Such policies are therefore non-starters, and will remain non-starters, for the sizeable proportion of Americans who regard guns as essential for self-preservation.”